R9TRH/MIUIwidgets/README.md

 # Short Bio

-Port MIUI 14 widgets to any MIUI 12.5+ A11+
+Port MIUI 14 widgets to any MIUI 12.5+ A11+ ROM

 Project is made by TRH,
 From I.R.
 Iran